cetic/fadi/doc/TSIMULUS.md

 For more informations about the implementation, take a look at the documentation of [TSimulus as a Service](https://github.com/cetic/tsimulus-saas).

 To install TSimulus with FADI, you will need to modify a bit the [values.yaml](/helm/values.yaml) file.
-This will deploy all the TSimulus-saas services (TSimulus microservice and Swagger UI) on your Kubernetes cluster.
+This will deploy all the TSimulus services (the TSimulus microservice and the Swagger User Interface) on your Kubernetes cluster.

-First of all, update your [values.yaml](/helm/values.yaml) by activating the tsaas services:
+First of all, update your [values.yaml](/helm/values.yaml) by activating the TSimulus services:

 ```
 tsaas: